-C Annex C Temporary Patients Adjustment
+Annex C Temporary Patients Adjustment

 - C1 The need for this arises from GPs' obligations to provide emergency treatment to people who are not registered with their practice and to provide treatment to temporary residents.
 The Temporary Patients Adjustment will be calculated as follows. - C2 All contractors are to receive a payment for unregistered patients as an element in their global sum allocation. - C3 In the case of a contractor in respect of which a Temporary Patients Adjustment was calculated for the financial year prior to the current financial year in respect of which a calculation needs to be made, the Temporary Patients Adjustment for the current financial year will be the same amount as was calculated for the previous financial year. - C4 In the case of a contractor in respect of which no Temporary Patients Adjustment was calculated for the financial year prior to the current financial year in respect of which a calculation needs to be made, the NHS Board is instead to determine for the contractor, as the basis for its Temporary Patient Adjustment for the current financial year, a reasonable annual amount which is an appropriate rate for the area where the practice is located.
-Before making such a determination, the NHS Board must discuss the matter with the contractor. - C5 The amount calculated in accordance with paragraphs C3 to C4 is the annual amount of the contractor's Temporary Patients Adjustment, which is the amount to be included in its Initial GSMP calculation. - C6 Once a Temporary Patients Adjustment has been determined, it remains unchanged.
+Before making such a determination, the NHS Board must discuss the matter with the contractor. - C5 Once a Temporary Patients Adjustment has been determined, it remains unchanged.

-D Annex D List of Practices for which Payments are Payable under the Golden Hello Scheme
+Annex D List of Practices for which Payments are Payable under the Golden Hello Scheme